 MESSAGE FROM COACH McNAMEE

 The coaching staff at Central Dauphin High School is looking forward to the 15th Annual Youth Football Camp in 2021, especially after missing this annual tradition in 2020!
-In 2019, we had nearly 100 campers last year, the 2019 youth camp was a big success.
+In 2019, we had nearly 100 campers and it was a huge success.
 We look forward to building on that success for an even better camp this year.
 One reason we commit so much time and energy to this camp is because it provides a great opportunity for the current Rams football program to connect with the young players in this area.
 Whenever these two groups have the chance to work together, it’s not only beneficial but lots of fun, too.

 We are particularly proud of the fact that many of our Youth Campers have gone on to enjoy a great high school experience at Central Dauphin.
-In fact, 131 camp participants went on to become letter-winners in high school while 97 of them made the starting lineup for the Rams.
+In fact, 139 camp participants went on to become letter-winners in high school while 102 of them made the starting lineup for the Rams.
 In addition, 53 campers earned all-conference honors at Central Dauphin with 12 of them making the All-State team.
 We are also very proud to have had 6 youth camp participants later selected for the Big 33 game.
 Last but not least, 52 of them went on to play college football.

-Lastly, because safety is our number one priority, our camp staff takes great pride in being mindful of our campers’ safety at all times.
+Finally, because safety is our number one priority, our camp staff takes great pride in being mindful of our campers’ safety at all times.
 We will also have a Certified Athletic Trainer present during the camp again this year.
 In 2021, we will start each day with a symptom screening, and require masks to be worn at all times as well.
 It’s also vital that all campers bring their own drink to avoid drink-sharing.
-We really want this year to be yet another fun and safe camp.
+We really want this year to be yet another fun and safe camp even amidst the pandemic.

 ABOUT THE CAMP